About this building

 Frequently asked questions

-How do you calculate the CO2 emissions from a unit of energy used?
+How do you calculate the CO2e emissions from a unit of energy used?

-Energy retailers and the government produces conversion factors that describe the typical carbon impact of different energy sources.
+Energy retailers and the government produce conversion factors that describe the typical carbon impact of different energy sources.
 These allow us to take the energy uses (in their respective units), and calculate the approximate carbon dioxide emissions, normally measured in kilograms of carbon dioxide equivalents (kgCO2e).
 Defra's UK conversion factors may be found at Defra's 2011 Guidelines.
-The factors in use at each particular building are noted below in the Notes section.

 Why is there no scale on the small real time graph?